carbynestack/klyshko/README.md

       batchSize: 100000
     - type: MULTIPLICATION_TRIPLE_GF2N
       batchSize: 100000
+EOF
 ```

 This registers the generator with Klyshko.
 Note that you have to specify each
 tuple type supported by the CRG and provide a recommended batch size for jobs
 that generate that type of tuples.

-In case a tuple type is supported by multiple
+> **IMPORTANT**: In case a tuple type is supported by multiple generators no
-generators no tuples are generated for that tuple type to avoid potential
+> tuples are generated for that tuple type to avoid potential inconsistencies
-inconsistencies across VCPs.
+> across VCPs.

 ### Instantiating a Scheduler